 Even if you get all these features, it won’t mean anything if you don’t nail the bike’s fit to your body.
 That’s done most easily by visiting a bike shop, but if you’re not comfortable with that during the pandemic, most shops are happy to work with you over the phone.
 And of course, don’t forget to buy a helmet and the right accessories and learn how to fix a few common bike problems.

-To make the buying process easier, we asked four e-bike riders and experts to recommend the best electric-bicycle options for a wide range of riding styles, from nimble commuter bikes to burly mountain bikes.
+To make the buying process easier, we asked five e-bike riders and experts to recommend the best electric-bicycle options for a wide range of riding styles, from nimble commuter bikes to burly mountain bikes.
 They all agreed that Class 1 is the safest option for new riders; these bikes also generally cost less and have the fewest regulations.
 Here are the experts’ picks for every type of rider.

 The best e-bike for commuting